jpsheehan/tetris/README.md

 - [ ] Add a countdown before starting
 - [ ] Fix up the input (it doesn't feel right)
 - [ ] Add a sprint, marathon, ultra, and endless modes.
+- [ ] Add highscores for each mode
 - [ ] Add a menu system
 - [ ] Add a way to pause the game
 - [ ] Add support for joystick (with haptic feedback)